Sonoma Valley Golf Club Member Benefits

 Q. What are different membership categories?

-A. Full membership with NCGA dues $60 or Associate for $35 with paid membership in another NCGA club.
+A. Full membership with NCGA dues $60 ($70 if new to NCGA) or Associate for $35 with paid membership in another NCGA club.

 Q. Why do I have to buy a Bronze card from Eagle Vines?

-A. Gives you substantial discounts and is required by Eagle Vines.
+A. It is required to be a Regular Member of SVGC and it gives you substantial discounts and is required by Eagle Vines Golf Course.
 (See Member Benefits)

 Q. How do I pay for away tournaments?